OctopusDeploy/blog/blog/2021-05/octopus-oracle-liquibase/index.md

 ## Octopus Deploy

 Using Octopus Deploy, you can include the Liquibase step template to automate your deployments to Oracle.
-This post assumes you're already familiar with creating a project in Octopus Deploy and will cover the steps specific to Liquibase.
+This post assumes you're already familiar with [creating a project](https://octopus.com/docs/projects#add-a-project) in Octopus Deploy and will cover the steps specific to Liquibase.

 ### Liquibase step template

-To add the Liquibase template, click the **ADD STEP** button in the Process tab of your Octopus project.
+To add the Liquibase template, click the **ADD STEP** button in the **Process** tab of your Octopus project:

 ![](octopus-project-add-step.png)

 Then filter by `liquibase`.
-The template will appear in the Community Contributed Step Templates section.
-Click **INSTALL AND ADD** (or **ADD** if it's already installed).
+The template will appear in the **Community Contributed Step Templates** section.
+Click **INSTALL AND ADD** (or **ADD** if it's already installed):

 ![](octopus-liquibase-template.png)